Git and libgit2

 This example shows how to display the version of projects that create gems under the directory pointed to by $my_plugins.

-An executable script is required on the PATH, so git-tree-exec can invoke it as it loops through the subdirectories.
+An executable script is required on the PATH, so git-exec can invoke it as it loops through the subdirectories.
 I call this script version, and it is written in bash, although the language used is not significant:

 #!/bin/bash